marco-gabarron/marco-gabarron-resume/README.md

 ## Testing
 ------

-- I tested the page with different browsers(Chrome, Firefox)
+- Website tested with two different browsers(Chrome, Firefox).

-- I tested responsiveness of website and can confirm it is retaining design and readability on all screen sizes.
+- Responsiveness of website tested and can confirm it is retaining design and readability on all screen sizes.

-- I confirmed Home, Projects and Contact ME page is readable and easy to unsderstand.
+- I confirmed Home, Projects and Contact Me page are readable and easy to unsderstand.

+- Links in the Navbar working properly and having expected behaviour.

-- I have confirmed all input field is working properly and expecting apropriate format(Email format for instance).
+- Confirmed all input fields are working properly and expecting apropriate format(Email format for instance).

 ### Bugs

 ##### Solved Bugs

 - My skills section in the home page was breaking when on mobile screen.
 Had to change style.css to proportional size.
+Used "@media screen and (max-width: 1200px)" to re-style section.

 ### Validator Testing
 - HTML: